10up/gutenberg-best-practices/training/Block-Based-Themes/12-custom-blocks.md

 ## Takeaways

-- Custom blocks: `block.json` for metadata, `index.js` for the editor, `markup.php` for the frontend.
+- Custom blocks: `block.json` for metadata, `index.js` for the editor, `render.php` for the frontend.
 - Dynamic blocks (PHP-rendered) avoid deprecation problems: the 10up standard.
 - Use `parent` and `allowedBlocks` to enforce nesting rules in parent/child block systems.
 - `get_block_wrapper_attributes()` handles wrapper classes, styles, and IDs.
 Always use it.